-The College recognises the importance of these relationships and engages in regular communication with them through the College Internet site and through meetings.
+The College recognises the importance of these relationships and engages in regular communication with them.

 In particular the College considers good communication with its staff to be very important and to this end publishes regular newsletters and bulletins.
 The College also encourages participation in the staff forum.
 Staff and student involvement in committees is encouraged with places reserved on the Corporation for staff and student members.